owhite/balancing-robot-notes/DOCS/oct03_torque_response.md

 <img src="IMAGES/torque_raise2.png" alt="Plot result" width="600"/>

 ### Outcome:
-- the plot shows amount of time to get the pendulum to 9 o'clock position.
+- The plot shows amount of time to get the pendulum to 9 o'clock position.
-- note: in this case I added extra weight to the pendulum
+- Note: in this case I added extra weight to the pendulum
-- shows torque is assymetric. note:
+- Shows torque is assymetric. note:
   - (-0.6) Nm takes 303 ms to get to position
   - (+0.6) Nm takes 342 ms to get to position